robinboncoeur/mygitblender/README.md

 # Caveat
 -- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.

--- Some FigureShader messages display on the Info panel, between the Render Engine dropdown and the Blender Logo. **However, most error messages will still show up on the System Console or in a popup.** I have endeavoured to trap for most known errors: however, some will probably still slip through.
+-- Errors; currently working on a means to display FigureShader error messages on a dialogue instead of displaying them on the Info panel, between the Render Engine dropdown and the Blender Logo and on the console.

+**Currently, however, most error messages will still show up on the System Console and probably in a temporary popup, and will be Python-esque and seemingly unfriendly.**

+I have endeavoured to trap for most known errors: however, some will probably still slip through.
 For that reason, the system console is your friend.
 I tend to run Blender from a Terminal window in Linux (Blenderites know this as the console), so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:

 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__

--- Remember, this is open-source software: if you break it, you get to keep both pieces. :D
+Remember, this is open-source software: if you break it, you get to keep both pieces. :D

--- Please contact me if you run into any dramas at robinseahahn at gmail dot com, or (preferably) raise an issue under __https://github.com/robinboncoeur/FigureShaders/issues__.
+Please contact me if you run into any dramas at robinseahahn at gmail dot com, or (preferably) raise an issue under __https://github.com/robinboncoeur/FigureShaders/issues__.

 # [ Update Log ]
-Update 18-Mar-2018: version 0.5.5.
+Update 18-Mar-2018: version 0.5.4.
 Added figure and figure-type selection dropdowns.
-Added error dilogue for end users not accustomed to looking for problems in the console.
+Added error dilogue for end users not accustomed to looking for problems in the console, but this is currently not working right.

 Update 08-Jan-2018: version 0.5.0.
 Branched to PrinceShader to take advantage of the Principled Shader.
 Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__